 Your initial appointment may consist of a consultation explaining your diagnosis and treatment options.
-Occasionally, surgery can be performed the same day as the consultation.
-However, a complex medical history or treatment plan will require an evaluation and a second appointment to provide treatment on another day.
+Occasionally, surgery can be performed the same day as the consultation; however, especially with a complex medical history or treatment plan, an evaluation and a second appointment to provide treatment on another day is strongly recommended.

 It is generally advisable that young children, patients with extensive or complex medical histories, patients requiring intravenous sedation or general anesthesia, and patients with special needs are seen for a consultation visit prior to treatment to increase the likelihood that the surgical visit will be as comfortable as possible.

 Please assist us by providing the following information at the time of your consultation:

 - Your surgical referral card and any x-rays or images if applicable.

 - A current list of medications you are taking.

 - If you have medical or dental insurance, please bring any pertinent information and a valid form of identification.
 This will save time and allow us to help you process any claims.

 IMPORTANT: All patients under the age of 18 years of age must be accompanied by a parent or guardian at the consultation visit and all subsequent visits.